jsteiml/jsteiml/.github/pull_request_template.md

 <!--
-  Before submitting this PR, ask yourself the following:
+  Before submitting this PR, ensure the following requirements are met:
-    - Do all your tests pass and build successfully?
-    - Did you add test cases for any new logic?
+    - Tests are written for any changes that have been made to the service.
+(Bug fixes and feature work)
+    - Docs have been reviewed and updated as needed.
+    - Ensure `./gradlew clean build` passes.
 -->

-### Short description of the work completed
+### Short description of the work completed:

 >